 The placement of an arterial line becomes important in the management of vasoactive-refractory shock for close monitoring of blood pressure and tissue oxygenation status via regular blood gasses with key attention to lactate levels and pO2.

-The management of septic shock is best done with a multidisciplinary team that includes ICU nurses.
+The management of septic shock is best done with an interprofessional team that includes ICU nurses.
 The key is early diagnosis and resuscitation to maintain end organ perfusion.
 The type of fluid for resuscitation has little bearing on outcomes but the key is to maintain adequate perfusion pressure.

 The outcomes of septic shock depend on patient age, associated comorbidities, renal function, need for dialysis, requiring mechanical ventilation and response to treatment.